Inzaniak/sd-webui-workflow/readme.md

 ## How to use
 ![Alt text](pics/screen.png)
+**THIS SECTION NEEDS TO BE UPDATED!
+FOLLOW THIS TUTORIAL IF YOU WANT TO KNOW ALL THE FEATURES:** [CivitAI](https://civitai.com/articles/3716)

 To use the extension you must be in the img2img panel.
 Then scroll down to the script selection and select Workflow.
 Now you can select a phase:
 - **None**: This is the default phase.
 It bypasses the extension and lets you use img2img as usual.
 - **768**: This will create 4 512x768 pictures with a denoising strength of 0.5.
 This is useful for inpainting.